linsalrob/turbocor/README.md

 The main ideas are thus:

 1. Pairwise correlations computed using AVX2 and FMA instructions.
 2. Multithreading, of course.
-    3. Save space by not keeping correlations (with absolute value) below some threshold.
+3. Save space by discarding correlations with absolute value below some threshold.
 (Hense, "sparse" correlation matrix.)
-    4. Use constant space and avoid overhead from reallocation by writing matrix entries to a file buffer.
+4. Use constant space and avoid thread contention and overhead from reallocation by using thread local buffers which are dumped to a temporary file when full.
 5. Find the top-`k` correlations using partial sort taking `O(n^2 + k log(k))`
     time, rather than full sort taking `O(n^2 log(n))` time.

+Combined, this lets you compute a correlation network in ~10min and 10GB memory that would ordinary take a day and hundreds of GBs.

 ## Usage